d3lb3/KeeFarceReborn/README.md

 You now have a payload ready to be injected with your favourite technique.
 If you don't know what to do now, I suggest you check [ired.team Code & Process Injection page](https://www.ired.team/offensive-security/code-injection-process-injection) to get familiar with the concept, then have a look into [direct syscalls](https://jhalon.github.io/utilizing-syscalls-in-csharp-2/) and [D/Invoke](https://thewover.github.io/Dynamic-Invoke/) which will probably do the job in most cases. [@SEKTOR7](https://institute.sektor7.net/)'s malware development courses are full of great learnings if you can afford them.

-As an example, let's inject our payload using [snovvcrash](https://twitter.com/snovvcrash)'s VeraCryptThief code (itself inspired by  SEKTOR7 courses) that makes use of D/Invoke.
+As an example, let's inject our payload using [snovvcrash](https://twitter.com/snovvcrash)'s VeraCryptThief code (itself inspired by  SEKTOR7 courses) that make use of D/Invoke.
 To demonstrate, I copied his project in the [SampleInjector](https://github.com/d3lb3/KeeFarceReborn/tree/main/SampleInjector) folder, we only need to paste our compressed shellcode then compile in x64.

 > While it still bypasses Defender at the moment (november 2022), tinkering your own injector will of course be needed in order to bypass modern EDRs.
-This code is just here to demonstrate that everything behaves as expected.
+This sample injector is just here to demonstrate that everything behaves as expected.

 By running *.\SampleInjector.exe* alongside an open KeePass database, you will see debug messages being printed in MessageBox (which should obviously be removed when used in a real penetration testing scenario) then find the exported database in the current user's *%APPDATA%* (choosed by default, as KeePass will be sure to have write access).
 The exported XML file can later be imported in any KeePass database without asking for a password.